 Many jobs are not advertised.
-When they are, it may be that a director requires very specific physical attributes (e.g. a certain height) for a particular role and so will instantly exclude many potential candidates.
+When they are, it may be that a director requires very specific skills such as musical ability for a particular role.

 Many actors, especially film and television actors, sign up with an agent who helps them to find work by using established contacts with the industry.
-This increases the number of auditions you are invited to, but the agent will take a cut of 10-25% of your earnings.
+This could increases the number of auditions you are invited to, but the agent will usually take a cut of your earnings.
 Equity can advise members on how to get an agent.

 As well as signing up with an agent, another possibility is forming a cooperative agency, with actors working together to run the agency and represent each other.